bernardobelchior/feup-iart/README.md

-# Neural Networks applied to Phising Websites Detection
+# Neural Networks applied to Phishing Websites Detection
 Implementation of a simple Neural Network using Backpropagation.